olebole/irafdoc/doc/noao.observatory.rst

   </pre>
   <p>
-  5. List the observatory assigned to some images with a default observatory determined either by the <tt>"observatory"</tt> environment variable or that set in the observatory task.
+  5. List the observatory assigned to some images with a default observatory determined either by the <span style="font-family: monospace;">"observatory"</span> environment variable or that set in the observatory task.
   </p>
   <pre>